Manager, Carrier Relations & International Manager, Supply Chain

 National Retail Federation

-Hédi Grati, consulting director of Energy for IHS Markit, works in the European downstream consulting practice based in London.
-In this role, Grati has carried out numerous tailored consulting assignments for national and international oil companies, traders, logistics providers, and financial institutions, providing market studies, strategic advice, and recommendations.
+Hédi Grati is the research and analysis director of refining and marketing for IHS Markit, working in the European Refining & Marketing research team based in London.
+In this role, Grati has carried out numerous tailored consulting assignments for national and international oil companies, traders, logistics providers, and financial institutions providing market studies, strategic advice, and recommendations.
 He specializes in the refinery’s heavy fractions and the marine bunker market.
 Since joining IHS Markit in 2014, Grati has conducted various client assignments related to the supply, demand, and price impact of the upcoming 2020 bunker specification change.
-He headed the supply/demand section of the multi-client study “Navigating Choppy Waters” about bunker fuel transition.
+He headed the supply-demand section of the multi-client study “Navigating Choppy Waters” about bunker fuel transition.
 Most recently, he was in charge of the shipping policy section of the latest multi-client study “Reinventing the Airplane and the Ship” about decarbonization in aviation and shipping.
-Before joining IHS Markit, Grati worked for ExxonMobil, most recently as Heavy Feedstocks & Fuel Oil Optimizer for Europe, where he helped prepare the company for the 2015 bunker specification change in the Emission Control Areas and the launch of a new ECA fuel.
-He also worked at two of ExxonMobil’s refineries where he held various technical, operational, economic, and supervisory roles.
-Grati holds an MSc in Engineering from Ghent University and an Executive MBA from Antwerp Management School in Belgium.
+Before joining IHS Markit, Grati worked for ExxonMobil, most recently as heavy feedstocks and fuel oil optimizer for Europe, where he helped prepare the company for the 2015 bunker specification change in the Emission Control Areas and the launch of a new ECA fuel.
+He also worked at two of ExxonMobil’s refineries, where he held various technical, operational, economic, and supervisory roles.
+Grati holds a Master of Science in engineering from Ghent University and an Executive MBA from Antwerp Management School in Belgium.

 Senior Writer; and Author of the Book